PRECISE/SMEDL/tests/README-tests.md

 Inside this directory, you will find the following contents:

-- `test_monitors.py`: Run tests on the generated monitors using the `file` transport.
+- `test_monitors.py`: Run tests on the generated monitors using the `rabbitmq` transport.
 The tests here should fully cover all features of the generated monitors.
-In the process, the `file` adapter is also tested.
+In the process, the `rabbitmq` adapter is also tested.

-- `test_rabbitmq.py`: Run tests on the generated monitors using the `rabbitmq` transport.
-The tests here cover the `rabbitmq` adapter.

 - `test_c_units.py`: Build and run C unit tests on the static C files